trinhdong/systemvinhloi/README.md

 </p>

 ## About Project

-YamaPlus is a company that deals in items such as clothing and products for home and life.
-This system was created to support the company's digital transformation and manage data effectively.

-The system includes the following main features:

-Sales Document Management
-The system allows you to save sales documents with ease.
-This ensures that all sales records are kept in a centralized location, making it easy to access and manage.

-Employee Management
-The employee management feature allows you to manage all employee information in one place.
-This includes personal information, job responsibilities, and work schedules.

-Customer Management
-The customer management feature helps you to manage customer information, including contact details and purchasing history.
-This allows you to provide better customer service and build long-lasting relationships.

-Revenue Management
-The revenue management feature provides you with an overview of your company's revenue, including sales and expenses.
-This helps you make informed business decisions and plan for future growth.

-Data Entry and Contract Drafting Support
-The system provides support in data entry and contract drafting, making it easier for you to keep track of all necessary information.
-This helps to minimize errors and ensures that all contracts are properly documented.

-Overall, YamaPlus provides a comprehensive solution for managing the day-to-day operations of your business.
-With its range of features, you can streamline your processes and make data-driven decisions to drive growth and success.

 ## Technology in used:

 -   [Laravel](https://laravel.com/docs/9.x) => Version 9
 -   PHP => Version 8
 -   Bootstrap 5
 -   Database => Mysql
--   Laravel-filemanager => Version 2.5

 ## Setup and Run Source